louk-lang/louk/README.md

 </div>
 ```

-Multiline content can be made static by following the vertical pipe with a quote mark (`|"`).
+Multiline content can be made static by following the vertical pipe with a double quote mark (`|"`).

 ### Component Sections